enkomio/AlanFramework/README.md

 **If you find my tool useful, please consider to <a href="https://github.com/sponsors/enkomio">sponsor me</a>.
 Sponsored users have access to early releases and non public content.**

-**Alan v3.0 is currently available to sponsored users only.
-I'll release it to everyone after a brief period (watch the project to be notified when I'll release it)**

 You can download the binary from: <a href="https://github.com/enkomio/AlanFramework/releases/latest">https://github.com/enkomio/AlanFramework/releases/latest</a>

 ## Download